cdktf/cdktf-provider-cloudflare/docs/ruleset.java.md

 - *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

-Determines whether to include all query string parameters in the cache key.
+Whether to include all query string parameters in the cache key.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/ruleset#all Ruleset#all}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/resources/ruleset#all Ruleset#all}

 ---